rmevans1/Java-Expressions-Statements-Code-Blocks-Methods/README.md

 ### Coding Exercise 1- Convert KB to MB

 Simple function to convert KB to MB and display the MB and remaining KB

+### Coding Exercise 2- Barking Dog

+Create a function called bark.
+It will take 2 parameters.
+1. Boolean barking- indicates if the dog is barking
+2. int hourOfDay- the hour of day 0-23

+Return true if before 8am or after 22:00 hours if dog is barking.
+Else return false